s19835/heart-risk-multivariate-analysis/README.md

-# heart-risk-multivariate-analysis
+# Multivariate Analysis of Heart Failure Risk Using PCA, Clustering, and Discriminant Techniques

-Mini project for Multivariate Methods II: Applying PCA, clustering, and discriminant analysis to predict and interpret heart disease risk using real-world data.
+Cardiovascular diseases are the leading cause of death globally.
+Predicting heart failure risk early can save lives.
+This study applies multivariate statistical techniques to a real-world heart disease dataset to uncover hidden patterns, reduce dimensions, and cluster patients based on risk factors.
+The aim is to demonstrate the practical application of PCA, clustering, and discriminant analysis to healthcare analytics.